Reframing Failure as Growth in Therapy

 Restoring Hope

 Perhaps most importantly, the power of reframing lies in its capacity to restore hope.
 Clients who feel stuck or discouraged can begin to view themselves not as broken, but as in process, actively engaging with their own development.
+Research demonstrates that patient beliefs and expectations about treatment have a significant impact on the development of early treatment alliance and the ultimate outcome of therapy (Constantino et al., 2018).
 By consistently modeling and encouraging this shift in perspective, therapists can foster a more flexible, adaptive, and emotionally sustainable way of relating to the self.
 In a culture that often equates success with perfection, reframing failure as part of the human experience becomes not just therapeutic—it becomes a radical act of emotional liberation.

 Therapist's Role in Modeling Growth